-Donna Devlin is a third-year PhD student with a focus on nineteenth-century America.
+Donna Devlin is a fourth-year PhD student with a focus on nineteenth-century America.
 Her interests lie in examining the legal, political, and social challenges associated with the expansion of America’s borders.
 In particular, her dissertation research examines how women worked within the law to address sexual violence on the late nineteenth-century Plains.
 Through the use of legal records, this study expands our understanding of the developing legal systems of the West while giving a voice to women forced to reckon with a violence often omitted in the traditional narrative of Westward expansionism.
-In relation to this research, Devlin has a forthcoming article in the Willa Cather Review entitled “A Pioneering Tale of a Different Sort: Annie Sadilek Pavelka and Sexual Assault.”
+In relation to this research, Devlin recently published an article in the Willa Cather Review entitled “A Pioneering Tale of a Different Sort: Annie Sadilek Pavelka and Sexual Assault.”
 This article details the discovery of archival and legal documents in which Annie, the prototype for Cather’s 1918 novel My Ántonia, gives voice to sexual assault in Red Cloud, Nebraska, in 1887.

 Devlin’s other research interests include: the settlement policies and practices of frontier territories, especially those affected by the Kansas-Nebraska Act; the legal discrepancies in land-claims processes in Territorial Kansas; and, the regional and territorial unrest in the nineteenth century as a result of the changing and dynamic political landscape.
 Prior to studying at the University of Nebraska, Devlin spent eleven years in the Kansas public school system teaching 7-12 social studies and serving as an adjunct instructor at the community college level.

 FELLOWSHIPS AND HONORS